 DD: I think the thought on most Members’ minds is, “now what?”
 COVID has made us all reflect on our goals and priorities.
 If a goal was to pursue passions, what does that look like now?
 What about living comfortably?
 What does that really mean?
 We are having many conversations with Members that are reevaluating what is important to them.
 Interestingly, within the reevaluation, they still want to feel confident and have financial assurance that they can achieve the reimagined goal.
 I really believe that people will inject a new sense of self into the wealth management process based on this experience.
 Financial security will become even more important as a source of confidence and reassurance for the future.

 Q: Any final thoughts?

 DD: In this slower, stripped down reality, people are reevaluating their lives and key relationships.
-And I think it is important to consider the advisor relationship within that.
+And I think it is important to consider the Financial Planner relationship within that.
 Do you have the right person beside you, communicating with you and guiding you through life’s difficulties?
 For many, the answer is no. But for our Members, the answer is yes.
 And has always been yes.
 And will always be yes.